 False negatives in Anti-Money Laundering (AML) compliance pose a significant danger as they represent undetected money laundering activities that have been missed by security software tools.
 These undetected activities can be sophisticated and mobile, making it challenging for cybersecurity or data breach prevention technologies to detect and eliminate all threats.
 As technology continues to advance, so too does the evolution of financial crimes, with criminals attempting to deceive cybersecurity technologies.

 When false negatives occur in financial institutions, there can be severe consequences, including regulatory sanctions.
 Regulators do not tolerate money laundering and terrorist financing activities in financial institutions, and organizations must strictly adhere to the AML Compliance Program to avoid such incidents.
 The failure to detect and report money laundering activities due to false negatives not only puts the reputation and financial stability of the institution at risk but also undermines the effectiveness of the AML compliance program.
-In conclusion, false negatives in AML compliance are a dangerous threat that financial institutions must take seriously and take measures to address.
+Thus, false negatives in AML compliance are a dangerous threat that financial institutions must take seriously and take measures to address.

 How to Deal with False Negative Alarms?

 The best way to scan transactions is always to view the event holistically.
 All pieces of a puzzle must be identified and taken into account to identify suspicious activity.
 Thus, False Negative and False Positive alarms can be reduced.
 Financial institutions can take an integral look at transactions by accurately implementing the latest technologies like machine learning to reduce False Negative alarms.
 Machine Learning can display all activities at once and with all other accounts, capturing the interaction between them, and detecting hidden money laundering activity networks.
 Transactions in seemingly irrelevant accounts can be interconnected, and through these accounts, the system can be deceived by money laundering activities.
-Therefore, AML officers or a poor TM tool cannot recognize these risks, and False Negative Alarms occur.
+Therefore, AML officers or a poor monitoring tool cannot recognize these risks, and False Negative Alarms occur.
 Machine Learning provides an over perspective to these irrelevant accounts as complementary to identify risks and eliminate them.

 In order to reduce the occurrence of False Negative Alarms, it is important to adopt a comprehensive approach to transaction monitoring.
 This can be achieved by leveraging the capabilities of machine learning algorithms to provide a holistic overview of customer activities and operations.
 These algorithms can detect relationships between transactions that may seem unrelated, allowing the system to flag potential red flags and prevent uncaught threats.
 This can enhance the overall effectiveness and efficiency of the AML compliance program and reduce the risk of False Negative Alarms.